psmithiv/nioc/README.md

 ##Roadmap
 * Features:
+<br> * Create/Implement class definition system allowing for the definition of public, private, protected, static.
 <br> * Add ability to specify <b>"singleton": false</b> on bean definiton so that a uniquie instance of said bean is returned each time <b>inject('bean id')</b> is called.
 <br> * Add ability to specify more than one bean definitions file.
 * Unit Tests